The woman named Sonea.

 As the skies darkened years later, the end had come.

-She stood on her balcony, empowered by her Queen, and yet filled with the same fear that Azshara had promised her was gone for good.
+She stood on her balcony, empowered by her Queen, and yet filled with the same fear that she had been promised would be gone for good.
 In the final hours she felt betrayed.
 She worried that it had all been for not.
 It was all just some kind of twisted prank.

 Then… it happened.

-The portal ripped open spouting latent energy of the arcane and the Light.
+The portal ripped open spouting latent energy of the aether.

 A golden thunderstorm of powerful energy, and right there, on the other side… freedom.